sarennalu/final-project-stat405/README.md

 Backup questions:

 - What is the posterior probability of Alzheimer’s given age and biological sex?
 - How does socioeconomic status relate to the probability of having Alzheimer's disease?
+- Do individuals with higher education show less brain atrophy at the same CDR level?

 ## Chosen Dataset Description
 ### Primary Dataset: [OASIS-1 (Open Access Series of Imaging Studies)](https://sites.wustl.edu/oasisbrains/home/oasis-1/)